 The aerospace management option, designed for students who want to work in aviation but not as a pilot, includes courses designed to prepare students for employment in a wide variety of aerospace businesses.

-The program, housed in the Department of Applied Engineering and Technology in EKU’s College of Business & Technology, has graduated over 200 students since its inception.
+The program, housed in the Department of Applied Engineering and Technology in EKU’s College of Science, Technology, Engineering, and Mathematics (STEM), has graduated hundreds of students since its inception.
 Graduates have pursued careers as military and corporate pilots, flight instructors, airline captains, airport and airline managers, airline dispatchers, air traffic controllers and other positions in and outside of the aviation industry.
 Some work for major airlines, including American, Delta and Continental, and for package delivery services, including UPS and DHL.
 Others work in the U.S. military, at regional airports, for the Commonwealth of Kentucky, and in law enforcement.
 Some have gone on to earn advanced degrees in aeronautical science and engineering, aerospace management, business, law and medicine.